 This project describes a program that is designed to enhance the clinical and clinical leadership training experiences for master's students from diverse racial/cultural backgrounds.
 The proposal is designed to provide both individualized and collective group experiences and opportunities to strengthen each students' preparedness to insure success during the clinical aspects of their professional training.
 In addition, specific features are included which will prepare these students to become stellar leaders in areas relating to professional clinical and diversity issues.

 The long-term objective of the proposal is to develop and produce speech-language pathology clinicians from racially/ethnically diverse backgrounds who are prepared to assume professional leadership roles within ASHA in areas relating to clinical, clinical research, and diversity/inclusion issues.
 Short-term goals are to facilitate the transition from classroom to clinic for SLP master's students, to enhance the clinical supervisory support and clinical mentoring systems (at the local and national levels) for SLP master's students from diverse backgrounds; and to provide on-campus continuing education diversity/inclusion learning opportunities for all departmental faculty, supervisors, and students in order to encourage and promote a healthy professional training environment where all students, including students from diverse backgrounds, can thrive.

 Increasing Minority Representation in Speech-Language Pathology Through BESC Program

 The Bilingual English-Spanish Certificate program (BESC) by Marquette University is a specialized graduate certificate offered through the M.S. program in speech-language pathology which provides the academic and clinical preparations necessary to competently evaluate and treat English- and Spanish-speaking children and adults with communication impairments.
-The mission of the BESC is comprised of the following goals:
+The mission of the BESC comprises the following goals:

 - to prepare SLPs